-More about the normal distribution probability so you can better understand this normal calculator: The normal probability is a type of continuous probability distribution that can take random values on the whole real line.
+More about the normal distribution probability so you can better understand this normal distribution graph generator: The normal probability is a type of continuous probability distribution that can take random values on the whole real line.
 The main properties of the normal distribution are:

 - It is continuous (and as a consequence, the probability of getting any single, specific outcome is zero)